scullyio/scully/docs/recommended-plugins.md

 ---
-title: Recommended Plugins
+title: List of Plugins
 order: 1200
 ---

-# Community Plugins
+# Plugins

 The following list contains recommended plugins for Scully.